 DIMENSIONS: 20″H x 12 ½”W x 6 ½”D; CAPACITY: 28L

 Montana-based manufacturer Simms produces some of the greatest outdoor gear in the world of fishing.
 They know a thing or two about producing waterproof gear (take a look at their waders).
-Their Simms Dry Creek Simple Pack is an excellent choice if you are looking for a tough waterproof backpack (non-submersible).
+Their brand new Dry Creek Rolltop Backpack is an excellent choice if you are looking for a tough waterproof backpack (non-submersible).

-The Simms Dry Creek Simple Pack comes in three colors and has been boiled down to the essentials.
+The Simms Dry Creek Rolltop Backpack comes in two colors and has been boiled down to the essentials.
 On the inside it features a mesh-pocket for easy storage organisation.
 The small outside pocket can hold essential gear that you need quick access to, such as car keys.
-The shoulder straps are not as padded as the Filson ones but still provide good comfort.
+The shoulder straps are now cushioned quite similarly to the Filson and also provide good comfort.
 The waistband ensures a tight fit.
+Simms also added a water bottle pocket on each side (which can also serves as rod holders).
+A D-ring allows for the attachment of a fly fishing net.

 The Patagonia Disperser Roll-Top Pack 40L is the right choice for you if you are looking for a big rolltop waterproof backpack (capacity 45L) and the utmost in versatility.
 It features the same easy-to-roll mechanism like the two previous backpacks.
 On the inside the Patagonia Disperser Roll-Top Pack 40L features one small mesh pocket for essentials.
 Other than that all your gear goes into the big main compartment.